Chapter 1 : Something Missing

 Background: Font color:

-He slipped out as soon as the meeting was over, escaping to his room before he had to stop, say hello.
-Sometimes he hated pretending that everything was normal, as if his life hadn’t been turned upside down for the past fifteen years—as if he wasn’t hiding from a world that believed he had murdered his best friends.
+He slipped out as soon as the meeting was over, escaping to his room before he had to stop and say hello.
+He loathed pretending that everything was normal, as if his life hadn’t been turned upside down for the past fifteen years—as if he wasn’t hiding from a world that believed he had murdered his best friends.

 The minutes ticked by and then the door opened quietly.
 Remus lingered in the doorway for a moment, taking in the Muggle posters, the bright red and gold colors covering the walls, and then Sirius sitting on the floor, leaning against his bed.
 Sirius watched as Remus’s eyes flickered, his face shadowed with sorrow when he noticed the piece of paper that Sirius was clutching.

 Remus joined Sirius on the floor, gently tugging the picture out of his hand.
-He smiled grimly as he took in the image of the four of them: James and Sirius laughing, their faces filled with joy and that carefree confidence only they could pull off, Remus smiling softly, enjoying a private joke and Peter, a look of happiness and awe on his face, as if he could hardly believe his luck.
+He smiled grimly as he took in the image of the four of them: James and Sirius laughing, their faces filled with joy and that carefree confidence, Remus smiling softly, enjoying a private joke and Peter, a look of happiness and awe on his face, as if he could hardly believe his luck.

 Sirius finally spoke, his voice raw.
 “After all these years, sometimes….sometimes it feels like he’s just away, gone on holiday with Lily or visiting his family.”
 He paused, taking a deep breath.
 “I'm going crazy being in this house, Remus.
 I still feel like a teenager, waiting till I can sneak away to his house.
 And when I see Harry…I just—he is so much like James, Remus.
 I can’t bare it sometimes.
 It’s not fair.
 It’s not—.”
 He stopped abruptly as his voice broke.
 His face twisted in pain as he struggled to keep in the sobs that were clawing up his throat.